Tejaaswini28499/Training-Devops/Linux Commands /Redirections.md

 cat print.txtt &>> sam.txt = >> will append the new o/p with the old o/p and when you can you will see all the o/p as specified before ">" will overide and ">>" will not overide it will append to existing.

-free -m = give the RAM specification df -h =
+free -m = give the RAM specification / memory available df -h = disk usuage